 It is also worth noting, chattering could simply be a sign your dog is cold, just like it often is in humans!
 All of these behavioral reasons hold weight because they were investigated and proposed in the widely regarded book, ‘The Expression of the Emotions in Man and Animals’.

 The first thing to do is to monitor your dog to ascertain what triggers that unmistakable sound.
-If it occurs when it is unusually cold, then invest in a doggie jumper or something that will keep your pup warm and toasty.
+If it occurs when it is unusually cold, invest in a doggie jumper or something that will keep your pup warm and toasty.
+Alternatively, snuggle on the couch with your dog and a blanket and watch a good movie.

-If the chattering sound starts when they come into close contact with dogs they do not know or unfamiliar places, then you need to try and comfort them and make them feel safe.
-Putting yourself between your dog and the unknown dog may make them feel more at ease, as will showering them with cuddles and attention.
+If the chattering sound starts when they come into close contact with dogs they do not know or when you visit unfamiliar places, try and comfort your pooch and make them feel safe.
+Putting yourself between your dog and the unknown canine may make them feel more at ease, as will showering them with cuddles and attention.
+When in new surroundings, talk your pup through their nervousness by speaking in a happy and confident tone.

 Chattering teeth in your dog is often harmless and simply be a sign your canine friend is chilly.
 But, it could also be as a result of your dog being extremely excited, or scared and intimidated.
 However, there is also the chance that it is an indicator of a more serious condition, such as an oral disease.
 If you suspect it is the latter, swift advice and treatment should be sought from your local vet.